zackstout/beatles-songwriting/README.md

 ### (a) iv minor

-- That Means a lot
+- 🎵 That Means a lot
-- What Goes on
+- 🎵 What Goes on
-- I'll follow the sun
+- 🎵 I'll follow the sun
-- Nowhere Man
+- 🎵 Nowhere Man
-- All I've Got to do
+- 🎵 All I've Got to do
-- Real Love
+- 🎵 Real Love
-- The continuing story of Bungalow Bill
+- 🎵 The continuing story of Bungalow Bill

 ### (b) v minor

-- I'll Get you
+- 🎵 I'll Get you
-- Strawberry Fields
+- 🎵 Strawberry Fields
-- She's Leaving home
+- 🎵 She's Leaving home
-- Julia
+- 🎵 Julia
-- Sun King
+- 🎵 Sun King

 #### Dominant minor substitution rule

 - (p.
-209) 'When a dominant seventh chord appears, you can substitute a minor chord a fifth above.'
+209) **'When a dominant seventh chord appears, you can substitute a minor chord a fifth above.'**
-- Something
+- 🎵 Something

 ### (c) bVI

-- P.S.
-I love you, and, Do you wnat to know a secret.
+- 🎵 P.S.
+I love you, and,
+- 🎵 Do you wnat to know a secret.
-- It won't be long
+- 🎵 It won't be long
-- Honey Don't
+- 🎵 Honey Don't
-- Til There was you
+- 🎵 Til There was you
-- I saw her standing there
+- 🎵 I saw her standing there
-- Hello Goodbye
+- 🎵 Hello Goodbye
-- When I'm 64
+- 🎵 When I'm 64
-- Ain't She sweet (bridge)
+- 🎵 Ain't She sweet (bridge)
-- Oh!
+- 🎵 Oh!
 Darling (bridge)

 #### The 'bVI7' 'pre-dominant'

-- Ain't She sweet
+- 🎵 Ain't She sweet
-- I call your name
+- 🎵 I call your name
-- Mean Mr Mustard
+- 🎵 Mean Mr Mustard

-### (d) bVI7 and the crazy case of 'Honey Pie'
+#### bVI7 and the crazy case of 'Honey Pie'

-- Honey Pie
+- 🎵 Honey Pie

-### (e) bIII
+### (d) bIII

-- Please please me
+- 🎵 Please please me
-- Magical Mystery Tour
+- 🎵 Magical Mystery Tour
-- Back in the USSR
+- 🎵 Back in the USSR
-- Please please me (again!)
+- 🎵 Please please me (again!)

-### (f) bVII
+### (e) bVII

 #### bVII as a 'pre-dominant': fueling the V7

-- All my loving
+- 🎵 All my loving
 - (p.
 224) voice leading
-- Help!
+- 🎵 Help!

 #### bVII and the Four-Chord Turnaround

-- The Night Before
+- 🎵 The Night Before
-- Another Girl
+- 🎵 Another Girl
-- The Word
+- 🎵 The Word

 #### The Cycle of Fifths revisited - the sharp and flat side of 'Lovely Rita'

-- Lovely Rita
+- 🎵 Lovely Rita
-- Every day
+- 🎵 Every day

 #### The Power of the bVII-I 'major rock' cadence

-- A Hard Day's night
+- 🎵 A Hard Day's night
-- Help!
+- 🎵 Help!
-- We Can work it out
+- 🎵 We Can work it out

 #### Reconceiving the bVII-I cadence: the 'Reverse Dominant Minor Substitution'

-- Hello Goodbye
+- 🎵 Hello Goodbye
-- 'Given a minor chord, we can substitute a dominant seventh chord a fourth higher.'
+- **'Given a minor chord, we can substitute a dominant seventh chord a fourth higher.'**

 #### Theory interlude

 #### The Beatles origins of the 'major' Aeolian rock run: bVI-bVII-I

-- P.S.
+- 🎵 P.S.
 I love you
-- Lady Madonna
+- 🎵 Lady Madonna
-- Polythene Pam
+- 🎵 Polythene Pam

 #### A post-Beatles tour of the major 'Aeolian rock run'

 #### 'Borrowing' - the primary text: 'I Am the Walrus'

-- I am the Walrus
+- 🎵 I am the Walrus

 #### Schenker revisited: the bVII 'spanner in the works'